-Albany College of Pharmacy and Health Sciences plans to develop new research on safe NSAID use to reduce preventable harm from both prescription and over-the-counter use of these agents.
-The project will evaluate adverse renal risks among a large population of patients in primary care settings.
-An informed community-based education pilot program engaging federal and private sector partners will be developed and piloted to educate providers, patients and pharmacists to improve awareness of NSAID risks.
+Albany College of Pharmacy and Health Sciences implemented a research project to assess NSAID use and the potential for reducing preventable harm from both prescription and over-the-counter use.
+The project evaluated adverse renal risks among a large population of patients in primary care settings.
+An informed community-based pilot program was developed to educate providers, patients, and pharmacists and determine if NSAID risk awareness could be improved.

-- Evaluate a nationwide cohort of patients in the DARTNet Practice Performance Quality Improvement Registry in collaboration with American Academy of Family Physicians National Research Network (AAFP NRN) to determine NSAID prescribing patterns and potential association with kidney function decline and CA-AKI
+- Evaluate a nationwide cohort of patients in the DARTNet Practice Performance Quality Improvement Registry in collaboration with American Academy of Family Physicians National Research Network to determine NSAID prescribing patterns and associated effects on kidney function.

-- Develop and implement an innovative community-based NSAID avoidance education program that will target providers, patients and pharmacists
+- Develop and implement an innovative community-based NSAID education program to target providers, patients, and pharmacists.

-- Conduct a pilot evaluation of the impact of the three pronged education intervention on provider NSAID prescribing patterns and electronic medical record documentation, patient awareness and pharmacist counseling efforts
+- Evaluate effects of the education program on provider NSAID prescribing patterns and electronic medical record documentation, patient awareness, and pharmacist counseling efforts.

 The final report from the researchers to the FDA included the following results: